 With the introduction of new disruptive technologies and modern solutions, it is hard to convince early adopters to trust the brand.
 Even when that happens, it is challenging to retain customers in the face of new FinTech applications coming up.

 To convert leads to loyal customers, you must first understand the four stages of a customer journey.
 It begins with attracting the customer, convincing and closing them towards a purchase, or any conversion for that matter, and finally creating repetitive customers and word-of-mouth advocates.

 So to do that, we need to understand the customer segmentation and prepare a marketing strategy to target them.
 This strategy will serve as the base for customer acquisition and sales pipelines for the next few months to get the early adopters rolling and create the buzz.

-Once you’ve managed to rope in new customers, the key here is to retarget them with marketing messages to make sure you stay in their minds.
+Once you’ve managed to rope in new customers, the key here is to retarget them with marketing messages to ensure you stay in their minds.
 You can use user stories, reviews, and educational material to help customers engage more with the product.

-The right tech stack plays a vital role at every turn in any business, especially for the technology-driven market like FinTech.
+The right tech stack plays a vital role at every turn in any business, especially for a technology-driven market like FinTech.
 The tech stack will determine the performance of your application.
-It will help your developers to code faster, which means faster development cycles and quick product updates.
+It will help your developers code faster, which means faster development cycles and product updates.